joshuarli/sym/README.md

-# sym-prototype
+# sym

 sym is a straightforward batch symlinker.

 It implements the feature subset most GNU Stow users use to (un,)install their dotfiles.
 Improvements include a cleaned-up command line, sane defaults, and multiple args.
 So instead of something like...

 	$ stow --no-folding -t $HOME -d shells bash
 	$ stow --no-folding -t $HOME -d dev-langs python